Physella acuta: Soft parts

 The body of P. acuta is very variable in colour, which can range from blue to dark grey.
 The top mantle (tissue covering the visceral mass of the animal) has golden spots often visible under the thin shell.
-Finger-like lobes extend from the mantle on both sides of the body, smaller than in other physids such as Physa fontinalis or Stenophysa marmorata.
-They can act as an accessory gill by extracting additional oxygen from the environment and help detect predators through the touch-sensitive tissue.
+Finger-like lobes extend from the mantle on both sides of the body (7–11 on the right side and 4–6 on the left), smaller than in other physids such as Physa fontinalis or Stenophysa marmorata.
+They can act as an accessory gill by extracting additional oxygen from the environment and help detect predators through their touch-sensitive tissue.
 The tentacles are grey and follow the build of other members within the family Physidae: cylindrical and slender, almost transparent, with small black eyes at the base.
 These pit eyes only distinguish between light and dark.
 The foot is narrow and ends in a pointed tail, as is also typical of the family.
 The mouth edge is large and flared.
 The body is an important point of distinction from P. gyrina and S. marmorata: P. gyrina has whitish spots over its whole dark grey body including the tentacles.
 The mantle extensions of S. marmorata are not digitated and extend broadly over the sides of the shell and this species has a black stripe running through the middle of the tail.